Canada’s National Adaptation Strategy

 Long description

 A map of Canada with 10 different climate change impacts across the country.
-These impacts include: reduced glacier cover; increased pests; permafrost degradation; reduced ice cover; changing animal distribution; reduced reliability of ice roads; incidents of drought; increased temperatures; lower Great Lakes water levels; and sea-level rise and increased coastal erosion.
+These impacts include: reduced glacier cover; increased pests; permafrost degradation; reduced ice cover; changing animal distribution; reduced reliability of ice roads; incidents of drought; increased temperatures; increased extreme wind events; lower Great Lakes water levels; and sea-level rise and increased coastal erosion.

 Adaptation is a complex and on-going process.
-Generally, adaptation requires a cycle of activities: understanding climate change impacts, identifying options for action and developing plans, implementing adaptation actions, monitoring progress, evaluating the effectiveness of actions, and using lessons learned to improve through the next cycle.
-Each step generally builds on the findings of the one before; monitoring throughout the cycle is the way to check results along the way.
+Generally, adaptation requires a cycle of activities: understanding present and projected climate change impacts, identifying options for action and developing plans, implementing and mainstreaming adaptation actions, monitoring progress, evaluating the effectiveness of actions, and using lessons learned to calibrate investments and prioritize actions.

 Long description

 A circular figure with three levels describing Canada’s climate adaptation cycle.
 The cycle consists of five iterative steps (level 1), each of which outlines key supporting documents and plans (level 2), and addresses key five questions (level 3), as follows: Step 1.
-Assess – through Climate Change Science and Research and National Knowledge Assessment – responds to “What is happening?”; Step 2.
+Assess – through Climate Change Science and Research, National Knowledge Assessment, and Indigenous Knowledge Systems – responds to “What is happening?”; Step 2.
 Prioritize – through Climate Change Vulnerability and Risk Assessments – responds to “What matters most?”; Step 3.
 Plan – through Canada’s National Adaptation Strategy – responds to “What can we do about it?”; Step 4.
 Implement – through Government of Canada Action Plan, Federal-Provincial-Territorial Bilateral Action Plans, and Indigenous Climate Leadership – responds to “How can we implement the Strategy; and, Step 5.
 Adjust – through progress reporting, adaptation metrics, and indicators – responds to “How is it working?”.

 There are many ways we can adapt and build resilience to climate change.
-Adaptation involves addressing the urgent impacts we are already facing in a targeted way.
-For example, protecting shorelines and wetlands can help protect coastal communities from the threats of sea level rise, flooding, and storms.
-Changing building codes to account for more extreme conditions can prevent future damage to property.
+Adaptation involves addressing the urgent impacts we are facing in a targeted way.
+Adaptation actions are often incremental.
+For example, protecting shorelines and wetlands can help protect coastal communities from the threats of sea-level rise, flooding, and storms.
+Changing building codes to account for more extreme conditions can prevent future property damage.

-Adaptation also involves transformational changes to how we make decisions, work together, build communities, interact with nature, and look out for one another.
-Our society was built on the assumption that our future climate would look much like the climate of the past and our ecosystems were familiar and enduring.
+There are some climate vulnerabilities and risks that require changes to the broader socio-economic systems.
+Adaptation in some areas requires transformational change in how we make decisions, work together, build communities, interact with nature, and look out for one another.
+Our society and economic systems were built on the assumption that our future climate would look much like the climate of the past and our ecosystems would remain unchanged.
 As Canada’s climate changes, we can no longer make decisions based on those assumptions.
-It is important to start making decisions differently so that together we become more resilient and able to manage uncertainty, change, and surprise.
+Innovative, equitable and transformational changes are needed to prepare for some of the climate’s most extensive and irreversible impacts.

-Despite the leadership of and innovation by different actors, to date our collective actions have often been insufficient or disjointed, and have not resulted in the swiftness and scale of adaptation that communities in Canada require.
+Despite the leadership of and innovation by different actors, to date our collective actions have often been insufficient or disjointed and have not resulted in the pace and scale of adaptation actions needed across the country.
 Everyone in Canada needs to consider climate change impacts in everyday decisions.
 For governments and businesses, this is called mainstreaming.
-As climate impacts become more severe and frequent, and the costs mount, mainstreaming of climate change adaptation is critical to ensure that our collective efforts keep pace.
+As climate impacts become more severe and frequent, and the costs mount, incorporating adaptation considerations in health, social, environmental, infrastructure and economic decisions-making is critical to ensure that our collective efforts keep pace.

 We can work together through increased collaboration, coordination and ambition to address the magnitude of the challenges ahead.
-Our adaptation solutions need to be as great in scale, scope, and reach as the climate change challenges they are addressing.
-This strategy sets out a common purpose and shared goals to help people in Canada begin moving together in the same direction.
+Our adaptation solutions need to be as great in scale, scope and reach, as the climate change challenges they are addressing.
+This national strategy sets out a common purpose and shared goals to help all key actors and people in Canada begin moving together in the same direction.
 It helps us work together more effectively by building on existing efforts and outlining clear roles and responsibilities.
 It sets collective priorities for urgent action on the threats we are already facing and also focuses on the structural changes we need to make over the long term.

-This strategy can help ensure that our collective actions do not leave anyone behind.
-By holding equity and inclusion at the centre of our shared goals, the Strategy promotes environmental justice and begins to address the factors that make people more vulnerable to climate change.
+This Strategy can help ensure that our collective actions do not leave anyone behind.
+By holding equity and inclusion at the centre of our shared goals, the Strategy promotes climate justice and begins to address the factors that make people more vulnerable to climate change, while advancing the concept of environmental justice.

 Part II: The path to a climate-resilient Canada